SmartThingsCommunity/api-app-subscription-example-js/README.md

 Save the output of the create command for later use.
 It contains the client ID and secret of your app.
 You won't be able to see those values again.

-After running the create command look at your server logs for a link similar to this one:
+After running the create command look at your server logs for a line similar to this one:
 ```
 CONFIRMATION request for app f9a665e7-5a76-4b1e-bdfe-31135eccc2f3, to enable events visit
 https://api.smartthings.com/apps/f9a665e7-5a76-4b1e-bdfe-31135eccc2f3/confirm-registration?token=fd95...
 ```

 Paste the URL into a browser or request it with a utility like curl to enable callbacks to your app.
 The response should contain the
 _targetURL_ value from your app creation request, for example:
 ```
 {